pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/LAB_access.md

 Close the Configuration window.

-In the main entry field, enter your Private Infrastructure VPN IP Address as provided in the credentials.txt.
+In the main entry field, enter your Private Infrastructure VPN IP Address as provided in the paper sheet on your desk.
 Then choose “Connect”.

 After a few seconds, you’ll see a new window notifying you of an “Untrusted Server Certificate”.
 This is expected and not a real issue.
 Choose “Connect Anyway”.